State Parks and Nature Preserves around Venice offer unique possibilities to enjoy the tropical flora and fauna of Southwest Florida.

 Venice Nature Preserves

-Everybody knows the Everglades – from a personal visit or a travel book.
+Everybody knows the Everglades – from a personal visit or at least a travel book.
 They are worth a trip – no question.

 But do you know, that Sarasota County around Venice offers a large variety of chances to meet the real Florida with its incomparable Flora and Fauna?
-Far away from tourist crowds there are fascinating landscapes, that are best to explore by foot or bike.
+Far away from tourist crowds there are especially fascinating landscapes and nature preserves, that are best to explore by foot or bike.
+You may use the County’s website for more info.

 Please have a look at the following selection of great destinations.